-Surrounded by Long Island Sound and covering more than 600 acres, Wildwood State Park is every nature lover's dream, featuring an undeveloped hardwood forest landscape, cool Long Island Sound waters, and rolling valleys.
-Located in the Town of Riverhead, NY, this state park is a must for your next RV adventure.
-You'll have countless moments for outdoor recreation in a unique mountain setting.
-From biking and hiking to fishing and hunting, Wildwood State Park offers a variety of outdoor adventures waiting for you and your family.
+Surrounded by the Long Island Sound and covering more than 600 acres, Wildwood State Park is every nature lover's dream because it features an undeveloped hardwood forest landscape, cool Long Island Sound waters, and rolling green valleys.
+Located in the City of Riverhead, NY, this state park is perfect for your next RV adventure.
+You'll have countless moments of outdoor fun in a distinctive mountain setting.
+From biking and hiking to fishing and hunting, Wildwood State Park has a plethora of outdoor adventures waiting for you and your family.

 RV Rentals in Wildwood State Park